TheMineWay/daicare/CONTRIBUTING.md

 ## 🎯 Project Philosophy

-NestFlux is designed to be a **generic, reusable scaffold** for TypeScript full-stack applications.
+Daicare is designed to be a **generic, reusable scaffold** for TypeScript full-stack applications.
 When contributing, please keep these core principles in mind:

 ### ✅ What We Welcome
 - **🐛 Bug fixes** - Fixing issues in existing functionality